-Experiments are conducted on both an open-source \ac{llm}, Llama-3-8B, and a closed-source model, Claude-4.5-Haiku.
+Experiments are conducted on Llama-3-8B.
 For the \ac{ie} component of our method, we employ the best-performing supervised and \ac{llm}-based extraction approaches under the strict \ac{ood} evaluation setting.
 Specifically, we use HGERE~\citep{yan2023joint} as the supervised \ac{ie} method and Llama-3-8B (Pipeline) as the \ac{llm} \ac{ie} method.